 Sr. Margaret Marszal

-Sister Margaret Marszal began her ministry in education at Villa Maria High School and taught at Magnificat High School, Rocky River, Ohio and St. Thomas Aquinas, Louisville, Ohio.
+Sister Margaret Marszal began her ministry in education at Villa Maria High School and taught at Magnificat High School, Rocky River, Ohio and St. Thomas Aquinas High School, Louisville, Ohio.
 She has served as a pastoral associate, spiritual director, and a retreat center director/program coordinator in Ohio and Pennsylvania.
 She served as co-chair of the Chapter Planning Committee for the HM Congregation in 2017.
-Sr. Margaret has served on the HM Leadership Team for two terms, most recently as general secretary.
+Sr. Margaret has served on the HM Leadership Team for one term, most recently as general secretary.

 Sr. Annette Solma

 Sister Annette (Ann) Solma’s ministry in education began at Villa Maria High School where she served as a teacher, coach, and athletic director; she also taught at Central Catholic High School, Canton, Ohio; and St. Mary Elementary School, Marietta, Ohio.
 In 1995, Sr. Ann and Sr. Marie Veres established Villa Montessori Center, which focused on early childhood education, in Cleveland’s Slavic Village neighborhood.
 She served at Villa Montessori Center for the next 20 years as a teacher, administrative officer, and business manager.
 Sr. Ann partnered with and supported a local education initiative in Slavic Village, P-16 Education Collaborative, after Villa Montessori Center closed in 2015.
 She has served on several boards of directors and currently serves as an advocate for housing stability with Slavic Village Development.

 Sr. Anne Victory